liwen-deepmotion/map_based_lidar_camera_calibration_tool/README.md

 # Map-based Lidar-camera Calibration Tool

-**Note: The whole project will be uploaded progressively, as some details in the project need to be improved and finalized.**

 The software is an HD vector map based LiDAR-camera calibration tool, which could be used to calibrate non-overlapping LiDAR-camera pairs with little manually labeled correspondences, and inspect the quality of calibration results.

 ![software](screenshots/software.png)